FEDERAL CORRUPT PRACTICES ACT (FCPA)

 concerning bribery of foreign officials.

-The OECD Anti-Bribery Convention (officially Convention on Combating Bribery of Foreign Public Officials in International Business Transactions) is a convention of the OECD aimed at reducing corruption in developing countries by encouraging sanctions against bribery in international business transactions carried out by.
+The OECD Anti-Bribery Convention (officially the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions) is an OECD convention that aims to reduce corruption in developing countries by encouraging sanctions against bribery in international business transactions.

 What is a facilitation payment?

-A facilitating payment is a certain type of payment to foreign officials that is not considered to be bribery according to legislation of some states as well as in the international anti-bribery conventions, e.g., coming from the OECD.
+A facilitating payment is a certain type of payment to foreign officials that is not considered bribery according to the legislation of some states and the international anti-bribery conventions, e.g., the OECD.

-What are the two categories of the FCPA main provisions?
+What are the two categories of the FCPA's main provisions?

 Key Aspects of the FCPA Accounting Provisions.
 The FCPA has two main provisions: